Biden signs bill making lynching a federal hate crime

 The new law makes it possible to prosecute a crime as a lynching when a conspiracy to commit a hate crime leads to death or serious bodily injury, according to the bill’s champion, Rep. Bobby Rush, D-Ill.
 The law lays out a maximum sentence of 30 years in prison and fines.

-Congress first considered anti-lynching legislation more than 120 years ago.
-It had failed to pass such legislation nearly 200 times, beginning with a bill introduced in 1900 by North Carolina Rep. George Henry White, the only Black member of Congress at the time.

 The NAACP began lobbying for anti-lynching legislation in the 1920s.
-A federal hate crime statute eventually was passed and signed into law in the 1990s, decades after the civil rights movement.
+A federal hate crime law eventually was passed and signed into law in the 1990s, decades after the civil rights movement.

+“Today we are gathered to do unfinished business,” Harris said, “to acknowledge the horror and this part of our history, to state unequivocally that lynching is and has always been a hate crime and to make clear that the federal government may now prosecute these crimes as such.”

 Till, 14, had traveled from his Chicago home to visit relatives in Mississippi in 1955 when it was alleged that he whistled at a white woman.
 Till was kidnapped, beaten and shot in the head.
 A large metal fan was tied to his neck with barbed wire before his body was thrown into a river.
 His mother, Mamie Till, insisted on an open casket at the funeral to show the brutality her child had suffered.